Who is Lenny Rachitsky?

 Lenny Rachitsky is a former Product Lead at Airbnb.
 He joined the online marketplace company as a Product Manager (PM) in 2012 after his company, Localmind was acquired, and quickly transitioned to a Product Lead role, where he led a team of five PMs and 80+ individual contributors.

-Section 1 Manager: What’s happening outside of the team?
+1 Manager Updates: What’s happening outside of the team?

 Use the first section of your product management meeting to share information and updates that are relevant to your team.